 For a stubborn drain, collect white vinegar, baking soda, and start boiling a gallon of water on the stove or in a kettle.
 The measurements for the vinegar and baking soda vary, but you can get roughly ¼ cup to 1 cup of baking soda, and 1 cup to 1 ¼ cup of vinegar and it’ll work.

 - Allow your backed up kitchen sink or bathroom sink to drain completely

 - Pour dish soap down the drain first, followed by baking soda and vinegar

 - Let the two items mix, as there will be a chemical reaction happening in your pipes

 - While you wait, put the drain stopper on top of the drain

 - You can let this mixture sit for about 20 minutes.

 - Once you’re done waiting, pour extremely hot water down the drain

 After you’ve done this method, you’ll want to test your drain to see if it worked.
 You can repeat as needed.

-Pour Boiling Water in the Drain Opening
+Pour Boiling Water into the Drain Opening

 Another natural DIY method for drain cleaning is pouring boiling water down the drain hole.
 Boiling water is very powerful as the hot water can break down hair, grease, and soap residue.